 The object is to win cards by being lucky to pick the greatest sum.
 Place the deck face down between 2 players.
 Each draws 2 cards and finds the sum.
 Player with the greatest sum takes all 4 cards.
 Continue with the rest of the deck.
 If both players have the same sum, each pulls 2 more cards.
-The winner of this $2^{nd}$ pull wins all 8 cards.
+The winner of this 2^{nd} pull wins all 8 cards.
 When the deck is used up, the player with the most cards wins.

-Variations: Use multiplication instead of addition.
-For $6^{th}$ grade, use the red cards as negative numbers and the black cards as positive numbers for addition or for multiplication practice.
+Variations: Use subtraction instead of addition; just take the smaller away from the larger number.
+Use multiplication instead of addition.
+For 6th grade, use the red cards as negative numbers and the black cards as positive numbers for addition or for multiplication practice.